usnistgov/5gdeploy/docs/tgcs.md

 The playback file would be bind-mounted into the container at the same path so that it is readable by sockperf.

 This mode would not work in a multi-UE container (e.g. UERANSIM) due to implementation limitation (lack of `--client_ip` flag).

+### Troubleshooting

+If you see "ERROR: _seqN > m_maxSequenceNo" in sockperf client logs, add `--no-rdtsc` to both server flags and client flags.
+See [Pitfalls of TSC usage](https://oliveryang.net/2015/09/pitfalls-of-TSC-usage/) for more information.